 Hookworms live in the intestine of the host it infects.
 Hookworms have teeth like mouth parts which they use to attach themselves to the intestinal wall and feed off the host’s blood.

 There are several ways cats can become infected with hookworms and it is important to understand the life cycle of hookworms, which will be explained below.

 - In Utero: In dogs, worm eggs can be passed on from mother to her unborn kittens via the placenta.
 It hasn’t been established if this is the case with feline hookworms yet.

 - Via the mother’s milk: Again, in dogs, it is possible for hookworm infection to be passed to her puppies via the breast milk.
 When a dog becomes infected with hookworms most of them migrate to the small intestine.
 However, some enter other tissues of the body, becoming dormant for years.
-When the animal becomes pregnant, they migrate to the mammary glands and are passed through the milk.
+When the animal falls pregnant, they migrate to the mammary glands and are passed through the milk.
 It hasn’t been established if this is the case with feline hookworms yet.

 - Via the skin: Hookworm eggs are passed in the cat’s stool.
 Depending on conditions, within 2 – 5 days these eggs hatch into larvae (immature worms), which are present in the moist environment of soil, and vegetation.
 When a cat comes into contact with an environment infected with hookworm larvae, it either becomes infected via ingestion of the larvae, or they enter the body by burrowing into the skin.